Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: Numerical Illustrations

-Finally we consider the most complicated cases of contamination where the contaminated observations come from a distribution not only having a different value of tail index but also of different tail type.
-In our simulation study, we will consider several interesting such cases by combination of different models from (M1) to (M7) and compute the empirical bias and MSE for each cases with $5\%$ and $15\%$ contaminations.
-For Brevity, we will only report the results of the following cases:
+In this subsection, we consider the cases where contaminated part of the data comes from a completely different distribution of different tail type.
+Form our extensive simulation study considering several combinations of models (M1)--(M7), we only report the results of the following interesting cases in Figures \ref{FIG:Sim_Cont_05_LN2}--\ref{FIG:Sim_Cont_15_RBurr2} respectively: \begin{enumerate} \item[(i)] Sample is from the model (M4) having $\gamma=0$ and the contamination is from the model (M1) having $\nu=1/3$.